The City University of New York/Professional Staff Congress

 - If you are not sure, verify with the Committee Liaison that you have not exceeded your award limits.

-- Check the Due Dates Schedule below.
+- Check the Upcoming Due Date and Application Link section at the bottom of the page.
 Due dates are determined by the documentable start date of a proposed event.
 For example, if your proposed event is advertised to start any time in May, you must have your application submitted by the first day of the month in the month prior to the event, which would be April 1.
 The Committee does not meet in July or August so applications for events in July, August, or September must be submitted by June 1.
-You can apply several months early, but late applications will not be accepted--no exceptions.
+Due to a high volume of applications, you can apply one due date early, but late applications will not be accepted--no exceptions.

 - Read the entire Guidelines for the fund.